mwhittaker00/HEWeb2019/README.md

 ```
 npm install eslint gulp-eslint eslint-plugin-import eslint-restricted-globals sass-lint gulp-phplint
 ```
-*TODO: This needs to be added to the setup process*

 You may need to install peer dependencies if the linter is not working properly: